-How to structure pytest-geo for large shapefiles
+How to Structure pytest-geo for Large Shapefiles

-Architectural Blueprint & Directory Layout
+Architectural Blueprint and Directory Layout

 project-root/